 Additional components include:

-Dell EMC Data Protection Suite for Archive as an ideal solution for Microsoft Exchange, IBM Domino (Lotus), Microsoft SharePoint, and Oracle Database.
+Dell EMC Data Protection Suite for Archive as an ideal solution for Microsoft Exchange, IBM Domino (Lotus), and Microsoft SharePoint file systems.

 Dell EMC archiving solutions enable IT teams to:

-Dell EMC Integrated Data Protection Appliance (IDPA) offers complete data backup, replication and recovery, all in one.
+Dell EMC PowerProtect DP series appliances, the next generation of Integrated Data Protection Appliance (IDPA), offer complete data backup, replication and recovery, all in one.

 Dell EMC PowerProtect Software offers data management, data protection, deduplication and self-service backup and recovery.

-The Dell EMC Data Protection suite is a comprehensive data backup and recovery solution for organizations of all types and sizes.
+The Dell EMC Data Protection suite is a comprehensive data protection solution for organizations of all types and sizes.